Sunlit Ibiza beach in April with clear skies and calm waves

-April on Ibiza—where the days stretch longer, the sun warms your face, and the island begins to awaken from its winter slumber.
+April on Ibiza!
+What’s not toe like?
+The days stretch longer, the sun warms your face, and the island begins to awaken from its winter slumber.
 The early season charm is undeniable, with just a smattering of visitors arriving to enjoy the tranquil beauty before the summer madness kicks in.
+So we like April on Ibiza for sure, apart from the cold sea by the way.

-It’s that perfect balance of calm and buzz, where you can soak in the serenity while still finding plenty of lively activities to dive into.
-Let’s explore why April is one of the best months to experience Ibiza.
+But it’s that perfect balance of calm and buzz, where you can soak in the serenity while still finding plenty of lively activities to dive into.
+Let’s explore why April is one of the best months to experience Ibiza if you’re more into a serene experience without crowds, compared to the busy months of July and August for example.

 1. Get into the Spirit with Semana Santa